Skip to Main Navigation | Skip to Content

 In addition to his presidencies at Pfeiffer and UCM, Dr. Ambrose served as vice president for advancement at Carson-Newman College, assistant to the chancellor for university advancement at Western Carolina University, and executive assistant to the president at the American Association of State Colleges and Universities in Washington, D.C.
-He is also a former faculty member, having taught graduate classes in educational administration and legal issues.
+Additionally, he is a former faculty member, having taught graduate classes in educational administration and legal issues.
 Dr. Ambrose has participated in many scholarly and professional activities throughout his career, and served for two years as chair of the National Collegiate Athletic Association Division II Presidents Council.
+He currently serves on the President's Council of the Association of Governing Boards, Chair of the Mid-America Intercollegiate Athletic Association, Board of Directors of the Kansas City Area Development Commission, and on the Presidential Task Force on Tennis and Higher Education of the United States Tennis Association.

 President Ambrose attended Furman University, where he was a four-year letterman and captain of the soccer team.
 After graduating from Furman with a bachelor's degree in sociology, he earned two advanced degrees in higher education administration, a master's from the University of Louisville and a Doctor of Education degree from the University of Georgia.
 Dr. Ambrose and his wife, Kris (also a graduate of Furman University) are active in community projects to help individuals in need.
 In 2003, the Ambrose's completed The Ride for the Ribbon, a 1,000 mile bike-ride raising over $200,000 for breast cancer awareness and early detection.
 The couple has two children, Charlie, a UCM graduate, and Kathryn, a freshman at Drake University.